Xergy/HybridRunbookWorkerWalkthrough/README.md

 1. Import Automation Account Cert into HRW ```Export-RunAsCertificateToHybridWorker.ps1``` - via runbook.
    https://docs.microsoft.com/en-us/azure/automation/automation-hrw-run-runbooks

-1. Apply HRW workaround for storage account error,  See **Tips** below.
+1. Apply HRW workaround for AZ storage account CmdLet errors,  See **Tips** below.

 1. If you are working towards running AzIno, you will also need to setup a storage account.
 See AzInfo readme for details.
 There's also a good bit of environmental info needed for updates to ```New-AzInfo.ps1```.
+See sample in ```Sample_Scripts```.

 ## Tips and Tricks